 - Enable and secure your workforce by integrating cybersecurity into all aspects of your organization's culture

-- Create and effectively communicate business cases to leadership and gain their support for your security initiatives and security in general
+- Create and effectively communicate business cases to leadership and gain their support for your security initiatives

 - Leverage numerous templates and resources from the Digital Download Package and Community Forum that are part of the course and which you can then build on right away

-NOTICE TO STUDENTS
+NOTICE TO STUDENTS:

-WHAT YOU WILL RECEIVE
+WHAT YOU WILL RECEIVE: